mkillewald/keychron-qmk_firmware/keyboards/keychron/q1/q1_ansi_stm32l432_ec11/keymaps/mkillewald/readme.md

 - Retains Keychron factory reset (Fn+J+Z) and LED test (Fn+Right+Home)
     - Hold Fn+J+Z for 4 seconds to factory reset (will clear eeprom but will not remove this firmware)
         - All LEDs will flash red to show reset is occurring
-        - NOTE: User must use VIA to remove KC_LTTOG custom keycode from Fn+Z (make Fn+Z transparent) before doing factory reset.
+        - NOTE: User must use VIA to remove KC_LTTOG custom keycode from Fn+Z (make Fn+Z transparent or KC_Z) before doing factory reset.
 The KC_LTTOG custom keycode will automatically return after factory reset is complete.
     - Hold Fn+Right+Home for 4 seconds to enable factory LED test
         - All LEDs will turn bright white
         - Right arrow will cycle all LEDs between white, red, green, and blue.